Gasparilla Island - Area & Real Estate Information

 The island used to be a pirate hideout, and it seems that at least some of those guys survived.
 We are not even aware if they still have a peg- leg and a black eye - patch.

 The island is easily accessible; a manned bridge connects the island with the mainland.
 They built a new bridge.
-The bridge is higher, therefore, it has only to be open if really big power boats or sailboats want to go through.
+The bridge is higher and only need to open if really large power boats or sailboats want to go through.
+Fewer traffic pile-ups make everyone happy.